-Husband Passes Away, Continues to Send Wife Flowers From Beyond the Grave
+Husband Sends Wife Valentine Flowers From Beyond the Grave

 I don't even know what I'd do without my husband.
-I actually can't remember what my life was like before him and don't even want to think of facing life without him.
-Jay is the glue that holds my world together, my sanity when I have none, my voice of reason, my protector, the love of my life.
-And, Jay is the master of small surprises and romantic gestures that let me know that no matter how crazy our life might be, he still loves me deeply.
-I think all of those reasons are why this story has hit my heart especially hard- because I can see Jay doing something like this.
+While we've only been married going on six years, I actually can't remember what my life was like before him and don't even want to think of facing life without him.
+My husband is literally the one who holds my word together.
+Jay is my sanity when I have none, my voice of reason, my protector, the love of my life.
+And, my husband is the master of sporadic romantic gestures that let me know that no matter how crazy our life might be, he still loves me deeply.

 According to the magazine blurb from Sue,